samuraininja84/WorldShaper/README.md

 	- There is a prefab for passages that you can find in the World Shaper / Resources / Prefabs folder.
 - Drag the prefab into the scene and position it where you want the player to exit when they enter the area.
 - Assign the connected area handle to the passage and set the end passage to the passage you want the player to come out of after then exit the area.

 # Notes:
 - The World Shaper system is designed to be as flexible as possible.
 	- You can create as many areas and connections as you want.
 	- You can create as many passages as you want in each scene.
 	- You can create as many connections as you want between areas.
 - If you wish to load a scene via code, use the ChangeArea method in Transistor.
-	- This method takes in the name of the area you want to load (and the passage you want the player to come out of, if you wish).
+	- This method takes in the name of the area you want to load (and if you wish, the passage you want the player to exit).
 - If you wish to reload a scene via code, use the ReloadCurrentArea method in Transistor.
-- The can interact bool on Passages determines if the player can interact with the passage.
+- The Can Interact bool on Passages determines if the player can interact with the passage.
 	- If true, the player can interact with the passage and travel to the connected area.
 	- If false, the player will not be able to interact with the passage.
-	- This could be used to create one-way passages with some retooling, but it is not currently supported.
+	- It prevents the player from interacting with the passage immediately after loading into the scene.
-	- Instead, it is used a way to prevent the player from interacting with the immediately after they load into the scene.
+- If you wish to have one-way passages, you can type enum on a Passage to Closed; that way, you can only enter an area through that Passage but not leave the area from it.